NetLingo The Internet Dictionary

 cyberbullying

-"Cyberbullying" is when a child, tween, or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, tween, teen, or person using the Internet, interactive and digital technologies, or mobile phones.
+What is cyberbullying?
+It is when a child, tween, or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another person using the Internet, interactive and digital technologies, or mobile phones.
 It is instigated by one minor against another minor; once adults become involved, it is cyberstalking or cyberharassment.
 Adult cyberharassment or cyberstalking is not called cyberbullying unless the bully was disguising him or herself as a teenager (see example below).

 The methods used are limited only by the person's imagination and access to technology.
 The cyberbully one moment may become the victim the next, as kids often change roles going from victim to bully and back again.
 This is of grave concern because reports indicate that children have killed each other and committed suicide after having been involved in a cyberbullying incident.